nightroman/FarNet/README.md

 Normally the stable build is recommended.

-## Install using PowerShell
+## Install FarNet and modules using PowerShell

-This way avoids several manual steps and possible mistakes.
-And it allows automated updates later.
+This way avoids manual steps and allows updates later.

 Close Far Manager and start the PowerShell console